fitriyah19/sku-dashboard-powerbi/README.md

 # sku-dashboard-powerbi
 A Power BI dashboard designed to monitor material creation, governance compliance, and business unit performance.
-# Power BI SKU Governance Dashboard

-## Overview
-A Power BI dashboard designed to monitor material creation, governance compliance, and business unit performance.

-> ⚠️ Data shown is anonymized and for demonstration purposes only.
+Data shown is anonymized and for demonstration purposes only.

 ## Business Problem
 Multiple business units create materials independently, leading to governance